MFlisar/ComposeColors/README.md

 |:---------|---------|-----|-----|----|
 | material | √       | √   | √   | √  |
 | x11      | √       | √   | √   | √  |

+## :tada: Demo

+A full [demo](demo) is included inside the demo module, it shows nearly every usage with working examples.